M-A-O-Kai/Qt-DPad-GamePad-Joystick-Controls-Style/README.md

-The prokject is in the 'gopp' folder.
+The project is in the 'gopp' folder.
 The other folder was for plain-testing some funtionalities.